How to Install NVIDIA Drivers on Rocky Linux EL9 or EL8

 mokutil --sb-state

 This command will provide output on your terminal, indicating whether the secure boot is active.
-Depending on your system configuration, you may need to change your system setup.
+Depending on your system configuration, you may need to change your setup.
 Be sure to consult your system documentation or the troubleshooting section if you encounter issues related to secure boot.

-Step 1: Setting Up the EPEL Repository for Nvidia Drivers on Rocky Linux
+Setting Up the EPEL Repository for Nvidia Drivers on Rocky Linux

 Our initial task involves the installation of the EPEL repository.
 It is advisable to incorporate both repositories for the best outcome.